MSchnei/segmentator_processing_scripts/README.md

 Note1: If the analysis is performed for the first time, first create the virtual environment by following the steps in the sections below before activating it.

 Note2: In order to reproduce the SPM segmentation pipeline, unfortunately MATLAB and SPM currently still need to be installed.
 This might be replaced by a docker image in the future.
-We used MATLAB R2015b in combination with SPM 12.
+We used MATLAB R2015b in combination with [SPM 12](http://www.fil.ion.ucl.ac.uk/spm/download/restricted/utopia/dev/spm12_r6472_Linux_R2015a.zip).

 **activate virtual environment**
 ```
 source activate env_segm_paper
 ```

-**set parent path and evalseg pat**
+**set parent path and evalseg path**
 ```
 segm_path="/home/user/segmentator"
 export segm_path